Mindfulness: the meaning and principles

 More features of this philosophy include:

 Mindfulness has all of the above ingredients.
 One learns to live with their own human unrest, including irritation, impatience, frustration, anger and sorrow.
-Through mindfulness one learns how to cope with everything that leads to unrest.
+Through this philosophy one learns how to cope with everything that leads to unrest.

-Mindfulness is often offered in training sessions and helps people get rid of stress, learn better how to handle stress, become more focused and happier, enjoy more, work more effectively and sleep better.
 These are a number of topics that lead to complaint reductions.
-In addition, mindfulness training also results in the following:
+In addition, training this philosophy also results in the following:

 Due to this philosophy, a shift in brain activity takes place from the left to the frontal cortex, which results in less fear.
 People who have had a depression more than three times in their life have a 50% less chance of relapse after following a mindfulness training.